 I overlocked around the edge of the core pad that I had cut.
 It doesn’t matter if it isn’t quite perfect, it is going to be hidden inside the finished pad.

-But you could also draw around the template onto a stack of core fabric, then set your machine to a small zigzag stitch and work around the line.
+But an alternative version of the core could be made like this.
+You could draw around the template onto a stack of core fabric.
+Then set your machine to a small zigzag stitch and work around the line.

 Then cut just beyond the stitch line to get a core pad.

-Then again using the presser foot as a sewing guide I sewed 2 more sets of stitches as consecutively smaller rings.
-These secure the pad well, and act as wicking for the bleeding into the pads.
+Next, using the presser foot as a sewing guide I sewed 3 more sets of stitches as consecutively larger rings around this central line.
+These secure the pad well, quilt the pad, and act as wicking for the bleeding into the pads.

-Pinning it all together, I sewed a 1cm seam allowance all the way around the pad, ensuring I left a gap, shown below as the space between the two red pins on the bottom wing.
+Pinning it all together, I sewed a 1cm seam allowance all the way around the pad.
+Ensuring I left a gap of about 5 cm or 2 inches.
+Shown below as the space between the two red lines.

-The seam allowance needs to be reduced to about 4-5mm all the way around.
+Note : The seam allowance has been reduced to about 4-5mm all around except for where the turning gap was.

-Then it is time to turn the pad through the small gap left in one wing.
+Then it is time to turn the pad through the small gap.
 I find it easiest to push one end through first and gently tease the rest of the pad through.
 Push out all the corners with a knitting needle or other implement.

 Finally, it is time to add some way of attaching the pad to your knickers.
 I love kam-snaps, as they are so easy to use and fit.
 But you could do button holes , or use metal poppers.